 What is a camping turbo stove?

-Recently, in the wake of interest in lightweight equipment, new items of equipment have begun to penetrate into tourist use.
+Recently, in the wake of interest in lightweight hiking gear, new items of kit have started appearing among hikers.
 Among them are camping turbo stoves - highly efficient devices with which you can cook food on just a few branches.
 They require a minimum amount of firewood, and can easily cope even with damp twigs.
 What kind of camping turbo stoves are these?
 Let's take a closer look at them.

 Statement of the problem.

 Of course, a campfire is a source of food, warmth and joy.
 But its effectiveness is extremely low.
 In order to heat a couple of liters of water in a pot simply suspended over a fire, you usually have to burn a decent armful of firewood (which must first be collected).
-To avoid starting a fire in the forest, the fire pit must be prepared first (cover it with stones and make a hole in the turf).
-To hang the pot, you need to build a structure from branches or stones, or carry a taganka or steel cable with you.
+To avoid starting a fire in the forest, the fire pit must be prepared first (line it with stones and cut a depression in the turf).
+To hang the pot, you need to build a structure from branches or stones, or carry a pot stand or a steel cable with you.
 It turns out that a supposedly “free” fire actually requires a significant investment of time and effort.
 Usually tourists classify these chores as pleasant and enjoy the process... or buy themselves a burner.
 But is firewood really so hopeless?
 Is it possible to make working with it more comfortable and efficient?

 Turbo stove idea.